-Intel Core i9: Everything we know so far about Intel's hypercharged PC processor
+Intel Core i9: Everything we know about Intel's hypercharged PC processor

 While the Core i9 can turn this feature on when needed, it will be used to best advantage when playing games with multiple threads, or performing simultaneous tasks like game streaming and music playback.
 This feature is not available in the lower-end Core i9 chips, though—only from the Core i7 7820X (8 cores, 16 threads), on up through the 7900X, 7920X, 7940X, 7960X, and 7980XE.

-Not everything new within Core i9 is found within the chip itself.
+Not everything new about Core i9 is found within the chip itself.
 The related X299 chipset provides up to 24 PCI Express 3.0 lanes vs. the 8 PCIe lanes of Broadwell-E’s X99 chipset—important if you want to power your Core i9 system with multiple graphics cards.
 Additional PCIe lanes for high-speed PCIe NVMe drives can also be plumbed directly into the PCIe coming from the CPU itself.
 On CPUs with 10 cores and up, a full 44 lanes of PCIe 3.0 lanes are available for use.

+Incidentally, if you buy and socket a Core i9-7900X, the motherboard will turn on 44 PCIe Gen 3 lanes and quad-channel memory support.
+Drop in a Core i7-7740K, and the motherboard will drop down to dual-channel memory support.
+From what we understand, there’s no technical reason for it, just “market segmentation,” which is a business school way of saying, “so we can charge you more.”

 All this enables a range of options: Do you want to run four x8 graphics cards in a single Intel-powered PC?
 If so, you’ll want a Core i9 system.

-The X299 chipset supports up to eight SATA 3.0 ports and ten USB 3.0 ports.
-Finally, owning a Core i9 with an X299 motherboard means you’ll have access to Optane, Intel’s caching drive technology that can accelerate frequently-used data.
+The X299 chipset supports up to eight SATA 3.0 ports and 10 USB 3.0 ports.
+Finally, owning a Core i9 with an X299 motherboard means you’ll have access to Optane, Intel’s caching drive technology that can accelerate frequently used data.

+There’s one more wrinkle: Intel’s VROC, or Virtual RAID on CPU.
+If it’s on, it allows a user to add up to 20 NVMe PCIe drives into a single bootable partition.
+The problem?
+It may not be free.
+The word is that Intel may charge up to $299 for the feature, unlockable with a special dongle.
+Worse still, it won’t work with Kaby Lake-X. This is still up in the air, so expect more details in the future.

 Overclocking options